nhsconnect/FHIR-Maternity-Record/pages/explore/explore_safety_alerts.md

 ## Patient Reference ##

-The Admission details list has a mandated subject reference to the Patient resource.
-This means that any exchange of the Admission details heading data must also include the [Patient demographics List.](explore_patient_demographics.html)
+The safety alerts list has a mandated subject reference to the Patient resource.
+This means that any exchange of the safety alerts heading data must also include the [Patient demographics List.](explore_patient_demographics.html)

 |**View Used FHIR Elements**|**[View All FHIR Elements](explore_screening_review_all.html#mapping-for-national-antenatal-screening-programme-list)**|